Plumbing Tips | January 17, 2022

 What is Category 1 Water Damage?

-While a CAT-1 event can still cause tremendous amounts of property damage, it does not pose a substantial (health) risk.
-Because the damage is from clean water, most damaged materials (like wood, furniture, and even wet carpet) can be dried out and salvaged.
+Although a CAT-1 event can still cause significant property damage, it does not pose a substantial health risk.
+Since clean water causes the damage, you can dry out and salvage most materials like wood, furniture, and even wet carpet.

 Category 1 water damage often comes from these sources: